fotober

 Step 4: Develop Your Brand and Set Competitive Rates

-Market research shows that real estate photographers with professional websites attract 65% more inquiries than those without.
-Your website should showcase your portfolio, services, and pricing in a clean, professional layout.
-Professional branding helps justify higher rates and attracts more serious clients.
-A well-designed website serves as your 24/7 marketing tool.
+Market research reveals that real estate photographers with professional websites attract 65% more inquiries than those without.
+Your website should act as a powerful marketing tool, showcasing your portfolio, services, and pricing in a clean, professional layout.
+Strong branding not only justifies higher rates but also helps attract more serious clients.
+A well-designed website functions as your 24/7 marketing resource.

 Essential website elements include: